 XHV/xUSD Conversion fees– These fees are paid to the Haven governance wallet whenever a user makes a conversion between XHV and xUSD.
 The fee paid can vary considerably and depends on the unlock time chosen for the transaction.

-xAsset Conversion fees– There are fees payable on conversions for xUSD <-> xAssets.
-This is a flat fee of 0.3% of the amount converted plus the std transaction fee.
+xAsset Conversion fees– There are fees payable on conversions between xUSD and all other xAssets.
+This is a flat fee of 0.5% of the amount converted plus the std transaction fee.
 The fees for these are payable in the sending currency so that users do not require additional currencies in their balance.
 So for converting from xBTC -> xUSD you would pay the fees in xBTC.
-The xAsset conversions do not require the additional timelock function so for all transactions between xUSD and xAssets there is just the standard 10 block (~20 mins) unlock time. xAsset conversion fees go to the governance wallet for project costs.
+The unlock time for these transactions are all ~48 hours (1440 blocks).

 So, what does that mean?

-The fees are expressed as a % of the amount being converted.
+For conversions between XHV and xUSD the fees are expressed as a % of the amount being converted and can vary as per table below:

 A conversion of 1000 xUSD to XHV using a priority 2 unlock (approx 48 hrs) would cost: 1000 x 0.05 = 50 xUSD exchange fee (+ std tx fee)